-Composer-in-Residence Augusta Read Thomas (who prefers “Gusty”) visited Eugene in September, initiating the beginning of several community collaborations that will take place over the year.
-Her second visit, in April, will be held jointly with guest artists Third Coast Percussion, and will culminate in the performance of her newly commissioned work Sonorous Earth.
+Composer-in-Residence Augusta Read Thomas (who prefers “Gusty”) returned to Eugene in April, joined by guest artists Third Coast Percussion (TCP), continuing several community collaborations that began during her initial visit in September and culminating in the performance of her newly commissioned work Sonorous Earth.

 Gusty wrote of her experience in Eugene:

-As such, I feel fortunate for your personal belief in my life’s work.
-Our art form at large greatly needs visionary leaders, such as you all, so that all can work together to further music’s flexible, diverse capacity and innate power.
+… I feel fortunate for your personal belief in my life’s work.
+Our art form at large greatly needs visionary leaders, such as you all, so that all can work together to further music’s flexible, diverse capacity and innate power.”